hard-nett/docs/docs/guides/nodes/faq.md

 1. Double signing: If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator gets slashed by 5% on chain A.
 Downtime: If a validator misses more than 95% of the last 10,000 blocks (roughly ~19 hours), they are slashed by 0.01%.
-## Are validators required to self-delegate TERP?
+## Are validators required to self-delegate `$TERP`?
 Yes, they do need to self-delegate at least 1 atom.
-Even though there is no obligation for validators to self-delegate more than 1 atom, delegators want their validator to have more self-delegated TERP in their staking pool.
+Even though there is no obligation for validators to self-delegate more than 1 atom, delegators want their validator to have more self-delegated `$TERP` in their staking pool.
 In other words, validators share the risk.

-In order for delegators to have some guarantee about how much shared risk their validator has, the validator can signal a minimum amount of self-delegated TERP.
+In order for delegators to have some guarantee about how much shared risk their validator has, the validator can signal a minimum amount of self-delegated `$TERP`.
 If a validator's self-delegation goes below the limit that it predefined, the validator gets jailed and kicked out of the active set of validators while its delegators remain bonded to it.

 Note however that it's possible that some validators decide to self-delegate via a different address for security reasons.